Policies and Acceptable Use:

 Occasionally, emergency action might be necessary so that the NDSU Chief IT Security Officer may not be able to contact all the above officials before an action is taken.
 If criminal violations are suspected, appropriate law enforcement will be notified.
 Outcomes of the investigation could include the following determinations: no violation, violation of law or policy, and/or possible criminal violations.
 Sanctions, if a violation is found, could include, but are not limited to: verbal caution; letter of warning; loss of computer and/or network access; referral to the Employee Assistance Program; referral for training and education; letter of reprimand; suspension with or without pay; and termination of employment.
 Any criminal process is separate but can also be considered when deciding on appropriate sanctions.
 The employee may use the normal employment appeals processes for any sanctions imposed.

-*Members of the AURC include the Director of Human Resources, Vice President for Equity and Diversity, General Counsel and the Chief Information Officer or their designees.
+*Members of the AURC include the Director of Human Resources, Vice Provost for Faculty Affairs and Equity, Assistant Attorney General, Vice Provost for Student Affairs and Enrollment Management or their designees.

 Policies and Laws: